bugzilla/bugzilla/docs/en/rst/administering/users.rst

 Once you have found your user, you can change the following
 fields:

+- *Email Address*:
+  This is the user's full email address.
+Unless you turn off the :param:`allowemailchange` parameter, users can change their login names themselves (to any valid email address).

 - *Login Name*:
-  This is generally the user's full email address.
-However, if you have are using the :param:`emailsuffix` parameter, this may just be the user's login name.
-Unless you turn off the :param:`allowemailchange` parameter, users can change their login names themselves (to any valid email address).
+  This is the user's login name, if it is (or can be) different from their email address (i.e. if the "use_email_as_login" parameter is switched off).

 - *Real Name*: The user's real name.
 Note that Bugzilla does not require this to create an account.